MiqG/promoterai-pytorch/README.md

-# Pytorch version of the PromoterAI model developed by Illumina
+# Pytorch implementation of the PromoterAI model developed by Illumina